arawden/arawden.github.com/README.md

 # gitblame.me
 The web portfolio of Avery Rawden (@arawde)

-Currently a student and web application developer, aspiring to work for one of the big 5
+Currently a student and web application developer, with aspirations of working in financial technology